 The Kansas Policy Institute’s mission statement indicates “We engage citizens and policymakers with research and information to enact public policy solutions that protect the constitutional right to freedom of all Kansans, give them greater access to better educational opportunities, and allow them to keep more of what they earn.”

 The Kansas Policy Institute is a 501(c)(3) nonprofit that is held by a board of trustees and is funded through donations.

 Analysis / Bias

 Overall, we rate Kansas Policy Institute Right biased based on story selection and policy issues that favor the right.
-We rate them Mixed for factual reporting based on use of other Mixed factual sources, connections to known groups that do not recognize the consensus of science on climate change and those that promote propaganda.
+We rate them Mixed for factual reporting based on the use of other Mixed factual sources, connections to known groups that do not recognize the consensus of science on climate change, and those that promote propaganda.
 (M. Huitsing 3/27/2018) Updated (7/12/2018)